Nginacloud/Analytics/.vscode/README.md

 ### WEATHER DATASET ###
-This repository contains python and sql scripts showing EDA of occurences in data manipulation and analysis like counts, filtered records, checking for NULL and mean values.
+This repository contains python and some sql scripts showing EDA of occurences in data manipulation and analysis like counts, filtered records, checking for NULL and mean values.
 ## OVERVIEW ##
 This project demonstrates how to use Python and SQL to perform data analysis on a weather dataset.
 The script includes the following operations: